The Adopt-A-Beach program exemplifies the NEC’s “Clean Beaches, Clean Water” efforts by combining volunteer enthusiasm

 FOLLOW 4 EASY STEPS TO ADOPT-A-BEACH

-STEP 1: Form your team, choose your beach and complete online form.
+STEP 1: Form your team, choose your beach and complete the online form.

 Recruit family members, friends, and/or co-workers to join you in at least 4 clean-ups over the course of 1 year.
 The larger the group, the more ground can be covered and the cleaner and healthier we can keep our beaches!

 STEP 2: Sign and return our required forms.

 STEP 3: Clean up your beach!

 If needed, coordinate with the NEC by phone (707-822-6918) or email (email@example.com) to arrange for a cleanup supply pickup.
 The NEC will provide trash grabbers, gloves, and trash/recycling bags as necessary; however, BYO reusable supplies are strongly encouraged!
 An NEC staff member may also accompany Adopt-A-Beach teams for their first event in order to review cleanup and safety procedures.
 It is recommended that cleanup groups assign different volunteers to be in charge of trash pickup, recycling pickup, and data card/CleanSwell tracking for simplicity.

 STEP 4: Share cleanup data and return supplies.

 Following your cleanup, tally all cleanup debris information on either the printed data cards or digital CleanSwell app.
 Data cards will ask for a record of the approximate beach distance cleaned, time spent on the cleanup, the different types of debris collected, and approximate weight of collected trash/recycling.
 This information is very important in evaluating the health of our beach ecosystems over time.
 Finally, please return the data cards and any unused supplies to the NEC office for the use of future groups.

 For more information, or to Adopt a Beach, contact our cleanup coordinator Madison Peters at firstname.lastname@example.org or call the NEC office at 707-822-6918!